-Organisations are messy and matrix or dotted line reporting is common.
-Luckily OrgVue has a couple of ways of visualising your org charts even when there’s more than one manager per employee.
-All you need for both methods to work is to have a second parent ID field in your data (e.g. line_manager_id and clinical_manager_id).
+Organisations can be messy and matrix or dotted line reporting is common.
+Luckily, OrgVue has a couple of ways of visualising your org charts even when there’s more than one manager per employee.
+All you need for both methods to work is to have a second parent ID field in your data (e.g. Reporting Manager ID and Regional Manager ID).

 If your data doesn’t already contain a second parent_id, you can create one easily.
 Make a property to hold the dotted line manager id, and then “Parent By” that property.
 Your hierarchy will disappear and all your nodes will be orphans.
 However, when you drag and drop nodes in tree view to start building your matrix reporting structure, the correct values for parent_id will be generated in the newly created property.

 If your organisation is too big for this to be feasible, we've developed a custom online form that you can instantly email to your employees and prompt them to fill in the email address of their manager(s).
 This can be used to automatically generate a hierarchy by crowd sourcing.
 Get in touch with one of our consultants for more information.

 Best Practice Option: Linking people to positions

 Sometimes neither of the above options is sufficient because either reporting relationships aren't clear, or change regularly.
 This is especially true in professional services and healthcare, where having 3+ managers, employees reporting outside of their own company, skip level reporting and shift managers are common.